 A common frustration among IT hirers, says Nicholas, is that “too many candidates talk only very generally about the projects they’ve been involved in, without focusing enough on what their specific role was within these projects.”
 This can leave hiring managers unsure as to what candidates have actually done, he says, and the experience that they can bring to a role.

-So, before an interview, Mirza advises his candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.
+So, before an interview, Jessica advises his candidates to go back through each of their previous jobs and remind themselves what their specific role was on the project.

 Show your softer side